celpip clb score guide

 Use the raw equivalency chart first, then apply your program threshold

-The official CELPIP score chart and IRCC program pages answer slightly different questions.
-The CELPIP chart tells you the reporting equivalency.
+Public CELPIP score information and IRCC program pages answer slightly different questions.
+CELPIP information tells you the reporting relationship.
 IRCC pages tell you which minimum section scores matter for a specific immigration or citizenship pathway.

 Reading tip: CELPIP's December 6, 2023 score-report update replaced the old M range with 0-2.
 Some official guidebook snapshots still show legacy formatting, so this page notes the current reporting update and the older score-user wording side by side.

-Current CELPIP-to-CLB score guide using the official CELPIP score chart and score-report update notes.
+Current CELPIP-to-CLB score guide using public CELPIP score information and score-report update notes.

 CELPIP level CLB equivalent Official descriptor Planning note